maxkueng/restique/README.md

 You should be familiar with restic before using this.
 Read the [restic manual][restic-manual] first.

 It's written in Python and uses only core modules so that there are no extra dependencies to install, and no compilation or build steps.
+You can literally just copy this into `/usr/bin/` and you're done.

 _:see_no_evil:  I don't really know Python.
 So if you see some bad things in the code please feel free to file an issue or create a pull request.
 It will be